vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 year 737 A.D., nearly 800 years after the supposed In popular belief, the Vikrama era was started

 date of king Vikrama.
-Its use appears to have been by kia Vikramaditya of Ujjain who is claimed to. at first confined to Kathiawar and Rajasthan for the have repelled an attack on this famous city by Saka
+Its use appears to have been by kia Vikramaditya of Ujjain who is claimed to. at first confined to Kathiawar and Rajasthan for the have repelled an attack on this famous city by śaka

 whole of Northern India used between 320 A.D. to or Scythian hordes adout 57 B. C. and founded an 600 A.D., the Gupta era, which fell into disuse with era to commemorate his great victory.